Sole Proprietorship vs LLC: How to Choose

 • An LLC can continue if the owner changes or sells the business, while sole proprietorships dissolve upon the owner’s exit, affecting long-term planning.

-Key Differences Between a Sole Proprietorship and LLC
+Key Differences Between an LLC and a Sole Proprietorship

-The most significant differences between a sole proprietorship and an LLC structure come down to the requirements for setting up the kind of business and how your personal assets are treated in each structure.
+When considering an LLC versus sole proprietorship structure, the most significant differences come down to two things: the setup requirements for each kind of business and the treatment of your personal assets in each structure.

 Basically, you don’t have to do anything to set your business up as a sole proprietorship.
 However, if you want to form an LLC, you must file paperwork, pay a fee, and wait for your state’s Secretary of State to approve your business as an LLC.